jaewooli/Who-pythonbot/README.md

 # Who-pythonbot
 This is my first discosd bot made with python

-message.py - Do not use commands
+message.py - do not use commands

 KongKongcommand.py - use commands and cogs